-The purpose of this class is to provide students with a basic understanding of relational databases.
-Fundamental database concepts will be covered including keys and related terminology, normalization techniques, basic SQL, entity relationship modeling, relational designs and database administration issues such as backup/recovery and security.
-These concepts will be reinforced through a series of hands-on exercises.
+This course provides students with an understanding of relational databases.
+Fundamental database concepts will be covered including keys and related terminology, normalization techniques, basic SQL, data modeling, relational designs and database administration issues such as backup/recovery and security.
 Prerequisite: BCIS 1301.
 Lab Fee.